 During rehearsals, Michael would sketch his fellow actors and actresses.
 An example of his work is shown here, with a stunning sketch of Annette Andre.
 Michael's artistic talent appears to be inherent in his family as he explained to Television Heaven: "My father's uncle was illustrator and cartographer to Winston Churchill, and father's cousin was a leading letter carver and sculptor (the amanuensis of Eric Gill) - he ran the Ditchling commune after Gill died.
 He also assisted Epstein in carving the Oscar Wilde tomb in the Pere Lachaise cemetery in Paris.
 Both my children have infinitely more talent than myself.
 My daughter, Kate, is an oil painting conservator and my son, Rex, a maritime archaeologist who does all the illustrations for his projects."
 ABC cast Michael in the serial because he had, a little while before, played the romantic lead in an Armchair Theatre production - A Degree in Murder.

 But back to the plot: In the Maxwell laboratory an exciting new experiment is underway, but unexpected results occur.
 The children discover that mysterious parties are interested.
 Can the teenagers stop the Gaunt gang from leaving the country with stolen samples?
 And is the dear old soul who runs the village shop all that she seems?

 Review: Review: Laurence Marcus based on an original TV Times article (1963) and contributions from Michael Bangerter.
-Pictures on this page Copyright ATV, except Annette Andre portrait-Michael Bangerter
+Pictures on this page (except where stated) and Annette Andre portrait courtesy of Michael Bangerter.